-The History Room displays documentary videos of former employees and residents to give further personal insight into life and times at Waddamana.
+The History Room displays documentary videos of former employees and residents to give a personal insight into life and times at Waddamana.

-The Tool Store displays the wide array of tools and equipment used to operate and maintain the station’s machinery.
+The Tool Store displays a wide array of tools and equipment used to operate and maintain the station’s machinery.
 And some of them are huge!

 While the Equipment Museum houses some early model machinery such as pneumatic rock drills, fire fighting equipment and more.

 Overlooking all of this is the massive crane used to maintain the machinery and the controlling station which once controlled the electrical loads of both stations during peak times.

 The controlling station is filled with all sorts of dials, knobs and a large array of electrical equipment I can’t even fathom the use for.
 Plus some truly monstrous industrial circuit breakers.

 Hidden below all this machinery is a series of tunnels used to channel water to the turbines and supply cool air and remove hot air from the hard-working machinery.